World War II Tower

-Looking for famous Cape May, NJ attractions?
 Fire Control Tower No.23 was left abandoned and exposed to scouring forces of sand and wind for decades after World War II.
-Its plain, formidable appearance and omnipresent location overlooking its nearby beach made for a foreboding and mysterious air.
+The Cape May World War II Lookout Tower’s formidable appearance and omnipresent location overlooking its nearby beach made for a foreboding and mysterious air.

 Although it resembles an abandoned lighthouse, the tower is actually a defense post from the days of World War II, when concerns about German ships and submarines shut down Cape May’s actual lighthouse and kept the windows of its homes dark at night.
 Towers like No. 23 were equipped with guns and placed up and down the banks of the Delaware River and elsewhere in Cape May County.